-429. In addition, more detailed guidance will be developed on the documentation requirements and the definition of "robust internal control framework", including taking into account the need to ensure privacy of users.
+429.405.
+In addition, more detailed guidance will be developed on the documentation requirements and the definition of "robust internal control framework", including taking into account the need to ensure privacy of users.
+In addition, consideration will be given to the action that a tax administration should take in the event of an MNE lacking the requisite internal control framework and documentation.

-430. Finally, as the work on the in-scope activity progresses, the revenue sourcing rules will be further developed accordingly.
+430.406.
+Finally, as the work on the in-scope activity progresses, the revenue sourcing rules will be further developed accordingly.
 For example, how to determine the categorisation of a service is a "dual category / bundled package" of multiple services or as a service and a good and the implications for revenue sourcing, and to provide revenue sourcing rules for any new categories of ADS added to the positive list.